 The simplest and quickest side dish I can think of is sauteed spinach.
-It is quick and easy and packs a nutrtional punch.
+It is quick (like, 10 minutes quick – no chopping!) and easy and packs a nutritional punch.
+Even my teenagers eat it!

 If you’re looking for a quick, flavorful side dish that delivers major nutritional benefits with almost no effort, this should be in your weekly rotation.